KevinMarquette/kevinmarquette.github.io/_draft/2018-10-11-Powershell-arrays-Everthing-you-wanted-to-know.md

 When you use `-match` with a single value, a special variable `$Matches` gets populated with match info.
 This is not the case when an array is processed this way.

-We can also do the same thing with `Select-String`.
+We can take the same approach with `Select-String`.

 ``` posh
     $servers | Select-String SQL